 Egypt’s unique geographic location combined with an expanding infrastructure base is enhancing the country’s position as a key global logistics hub for companies looking to do business in, or trade between, Europe, Asia and Africa.

 The petrochemicals sector represents about 12% of Egypt’s total industrial production and is worth around US$7 billion annually.
 While this figure is equivalent to just 3% of Egypt’s total GDP, international industry experts and national industrial strategists alike believe that the country is set to become one of the region’s leading players, especially with the implementation of the National Plan for Petrochemicals (2002-2022).

 With the expected depletion of natural gas reserves within the next 57 years, Egypt is an investor’s dream when it comes to sustainable energy resources.
-Egypt possesses an abundance of land, sunny weather and high wind speeds, making it a prime resource for three renewable energy sources: wind, solar and biomass.
+The country possesses an abundance of land, sun, and wind, making it a prime resource for wind, solar and biomass renewable energy.

-Egypt’s present energy strategy (adopted by resolution of the SCE in February 2008) aims at increasing the share of renewable energy to 20 % of Egypt’s energy mix by 2020.
-This target is expected to be met largely by scaling-up of wind power projects, with the share of wind power in total electricity generation being expected to reach 12 %.
+Egypt’s present energy strategy (adopted by resolution of the SCE in February 2008) aims at increasing the share of renewable energy to 20 % by 2020.
+This target is expected to be met largely by scaling-up of wind power projects, with the share of wind power in total electricity generation being expected to reach 12 % by 2020.

 The ever increasing population of Egypt has been a major driving force for retail over the last decade, particularly due to the large percentage of 20-39 year olds.
 As a result of these traits, Egypt is now home to some of the Middle East’s largest shopping malls which cater to the people’s desire for international brands, as well as a number of smaller shops which can be found in every neighborhood in Egypt.